geekymoose/dotfiles/README.md

 # My Linux dotfiles

-My personal Archlinux configuration.
+My personal Archlinux configuration (I use i3 window manager).
-These are targeted for my usecase, but feel free to it.
+These are targeted for my usecase, but I hope they can be useful for you.

 ## Features